CanDIG/CanDIGv2/docs/install-docker.md

 ### New

-`build-all` will perform all of the steps of the old method (section below), minus the `docker-pull` step.
+`build-all` will perform all of the steps of the old method (section below), building images explicitly.

 ```bash
 make build-all